 These might seem obvious points to make, but it is the quality of the information behind these considerations that really makes a difference.
 In order to provide this data, Korsgaard’s second fundamental recommendation is timely and accurate record-keeping.

 "For the practice to have a proper understanding of its past projects, it needs an accurate registration of hours and costs," he counsels.
 "This is best done through daily submission of timesheets."

-Talk of daily timesheets filled out by all staff might sound like overkill for a small, busy practice.
-But it is precisely this kind of business hygiene that can save time later by ensuring costs do not overrun and that staff cannot end up trying to work beyond their capacity.
+Daily timesheets being filled out by all staff is by no means overkill, even for a small, busy practice.
+It is precisely this kind of business hygiene that can save time later, by ensuring costs do not overrun and that staff cannot end up trying to work beyond their capacity.

 It is a business habit that can provide key data for Korsgaard’s third pillar of profitability.
 "Do timely project planning," he urges.
 "Planning is key to providing early warnings.
 That is what makes a real difference to the bottom line."